jfcherng-sublime/ST-VisualizeZeroWidthChars/README.md

 Note that this plugin only supports ST >= 3118 because of Phantom API.

-💡 You may also interest in my other plugins: https://packagecontrol.io/search/jfcherng
+💡 You may also be interested in my other plugins: https://packagecontrol.io/search/jfcherng

 ## Settings